pluribus-one/gdpr-registry-app/README.md

 Now go to: `http://127.0.0.1:8000/admin` with your browser.
 To log in use the (superuser) credentials previously created while executing `python manage.py createsuperuser`.

 ### Apache web server
 In order to make your gdpr registry app available to other machines, you may use the Apache web server.
+Open a shell inside */home/gdpr* and digit:

     sudo apt install apache2 libapache2-mod-wsgi-py3
     sudo chown -R www-data:gdpr gdpr-registry-app